To gain access to our site you must be a registered contributor/user. If you would like access click here to drop us an email…

 How do I apply for the Programmes?

-Send in your CV and cover letter detailing your interest in the programme to email@example.com.
-Applications submitted without a CV or a cover letter will not be processed, and both are required to support the application.
+Applications for our 2022-23 Fast Track Data/AI Programme are now open.
+You can find all the details on how to apply on the web page.
+Please note: applications submitted without a CV or a cover letter will not be processed, and both are required to support the application.

 Are there any restrictions on who can apply?